jj5/kickass-crypto/README.md

 (HMAC) which you may have heard of before.
 The goal of the GCM authentication tag is to make your encrypted data [tamperproof](https://en.wikipedia.org/wiki/Tamperproofing).

+The Sodium library also uses an authentication tag but it takes care of that by itself, it's not something we have to manage.
+When you `parse_binary()` in the Sodium module the tag is set to false.

 ## Random data